mvolkmann/blog/src/htmx.md

 ## Using TypeScript

-The following steps provide one way to use TypeScript with an HTMX project.
+The steps below provide one way to use TypeScript for developing the front end of an HTMX project.
 They create a new project that uses HTMX, TypeScript, and Vite.
 Vite provides a local HTTP server with hot reload.

+A back end can be created using any programming language and framework that support implementing an HTTP server.

 - Enter `npm init vite@latest`